-The first story featuring Sherlock Holmes and Dr. Watson was written by the twenty-eight-year-old Arthur Conan Doyle in 1886.
+The first story featuring Sherlock Holmes and Dr. Watson was written by the twenty-eight-year-old Conan Doyle in 1886.
 Before that, the young bachelor of medicine was engaged in private medical practice.
-His mother, who had a passion for books...
+His mother, who passionately loved books and had a...

-and a talent for storytelling, instilled in him a love for literature.
-The brightest memories of his childhood were associated with the fascinating stories she entertained him with.
-His first literary experience came when he described his life at the Jesuit college in detail to her.
-Many such letters have survived — about one and a half thousand.
+talent for storytelling, instilled in him a love for literature.
+The brightest memories of childhood for young Arthur were connected to the captivating stories that she entertained him with.
+His first literary experience came when he detailed his life at a Jesuit college to her.
+Many such letters have survived—about one and a half thousand.
 By the way, Arthur's sworn enemies at this college were the Moriarty brothers.
-The prototype of the detective created by Conan Doyle is believed to be Joseph Bell — a professor at Edinburgh University, where Arthur received his medical education.
-This man was known for his ability to discern a person's character and past from the smallest details.
+The prototype of the detective created by Conan Doyle is considered to be Joseph Bell—a professor at Edinburgh University, where Arthur received his medical education.
+This man was famous for his ability to deduce the character and past of a person from the smallest details.

-In total, the complete collection of all canonical works about the famous detective consists of four novellas: 'A Study in Scarlet', 'The Sign of Four', 'The Hound of the Baskervilles', 'The Valley of Fear' and fifty-six short stories.
+In total, the complete collection of all canonical works about the famous detective consists of four novellas: 'A Study in Scarlet,' 'The Sign of the Four,' 'The Hound of the Baskervilles,' 'The Valley of Fear,' and fifty-six short stories.
 All of them are arranged in this collection in chronological order of their publication.
 The book also includes five stories that are not part of the main collections.
-The edition is adorned with illustrations by several artists: R. Broders, A. Gilbert, R. Courtois, S. Padgett, J. Hutchinson, and F. Wiles.
+The edition is adorned with illustrations by several artists: R. Broders, A. Gilbert, R. Courtois, S. Paget, J. Hutchinson, and F. Wiles.

 Printhouse: SZKEO